-Baby sleep regressions, ugh!
+Baby sleep regressions, ugh.
 I have dealt with my share of sleep regressions.
 If you look it up there seems to be a 3 month, 4 month, 6 month, 9 month, 12 month, 18 month and 2 year old sleep regression!

 You are left exhausted and wondering why?
 Freaking out that you did something to mess up this previously improving situation.
 There is almost always a cause but we don't realize it right at that moment.

 I don't believe this, although it might seem like it when the only way to get your baby back to sleep is nursing.
-I say use this special gift of breastfeeding to get your baby back to sleep because they probably wouldn't sleep anyway, even if you stopped nursing as much.
+My philosophy is to use this special gift of breastfeeding to get your baby back to sleep, because they probably wouldn't sleep anyway, even if you stopped nursing as much.

 I also breastfed through all of this, never wavering (okay that's a lie) or blaming the breast for them not soothing themselves back to sleep.
-So, I am going to give my tips for surviving this time.
+Therefore, I am going to give my tips for surviving this time.
 Whatever age your baby may be when the dreaded regression hits.

-My First baby slept like a typical newborn.
-Not great, but we started getting longer stretches of sleep by about 8 weeks.
-I was well rested, and then bam at 3 months it all changed.
+My first baby slept like a typical newborn.
+Not great, but we started getting longer stretches of sleep by about eight weeks.
+I was well rested, and then bam at three months it all changed.

-My Second baby was a massive sleeper from the 2nd week home.
+My second baby was a massive sleeper from the beginning.
 I was in newborn heaven with a baby sleeping very long stretches at night.
 I think we weathered the four month regression okay, but at some point after six months he started waking a ton.

 As you can see, I do have some experience with this in various forms.
 I am not a fan of crying it out or sleep training, so if you are looking for that kind of advice you will need to look somewhere else.